State sales and use tax exemptions are available to taxpayers who manufacture, fabricate or process tangible personal property for sale.

 Some items are exempt, however, when they are used to power, supply, support or regulate equipment for pollution control or equipment that directly changes the product for sale.
 This category includes items such as actuators, steam production equipment and its fuel, in-process flow-through tanks, cooling towers, generators, heat exchangers, transformers (and the switches, breakers, capacitor banks, regulators, relays, reclosers, fuses, interrupters, reactors, arrestors, resistors, insulators, instrument transformers and telemetry units related to the transformers), electronic control room equipment, computerized control units, pumps, compressors and hydraulic units.

-Manufacturing exemptions do not apply to property leases or rented for less than a year.
+Manufacturing exemptions do not apply to property leased or rented for less than a year.
 Financing leases, however, are treated as alternative methods to finance the purchase of equipment.
 Eligible manufacturing equipment purchased through a financing lease qualifies for the exemption to the extent that tax was paid.

 Under a lump-sum contract for new construction, neither the contractor nor the manufacturer can claim a refund for tax paid on installed machinery or equipment.
 Under a lump-sum contract for remodeling, however, a manufacturer can get a refund of tax paid on qualifying equipment.